cihanozcelik/CodeCombiner/README.md

 4. The total number of selected files and lines will be displayed at the bottom of the window.
 5. Click the `Combine and Copy to Clipboard` button to merge the selected files and copy the combined content to the clipboard.
 6. Paste the combined content wherever you need it.

+## Note

+This tool is not optimized for very large codebases yet.
+Besides, ChatGPT doesn't accept more than around 4500 lines (100 characters per line cap) in my tests.

 ## License